richelbilderbeek/R-CodingStandard/R-CodingStandard.md

  * [1] Google's R Style Guide: `Surround else with braces.
 An else statement should always be surrounded on the same line by curly braces.`
  * [2] 'R Style.
 An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, `3.4 (SEA .70) The "} else {" policy`
+ * [3] 'R packages' by Hadley Wickham, O'Reilly Media, Inc., 2015, Chapter 3, paragraph 'Curly braces': `A closing curly brace should always go on its own line, unless it's followed by else`